 Director of Product

-You’ll regularly meet with your peers throughout the company—this is what’s happening and why, what do you need from the product, this is what product needs from you, etc. This role relies heavily on data.
-You have a team focused on individual KPIs but you’re responsible for connecting those small-scale numbers to the broader success metrics of the business as a whole.
+For more technical Director of Product roles, a Bachelor’s in computer science can be required.
+However, more often than not, there is no mention of education requirements with this senior role.
+You’ll regularly meet with your peers throughout the company.
+You will explain what’s happening and why, what you need from the product, what product needs from you, etc. This role relies heavily on data.
+You will need your team to focus on individual KPIs while concentrating on connecting those small-scale numbers to the business’s broader success metrics.

 VP of Product